How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 • CONSORTIUM DAMAGES FOR SPOUSES.

 Statistics show that the majority of oil rig workers killed on the job are under the age of 40.
-Smaller accident victims usually mean higher wrongful death damages.
+More minor accident victims usually mean higher wrongful death damages.
 When someone younger dies, the family loses more.
 They may have earned higher salaries because the rest of their careers are longer.
 Also, the accident victim may be a young father whose presence means a lot to the family.
 Wrongful death cases are about the dollar value of a life lost and what it means to that person's family.

 Post a Comment